-Processed slides were scanned in a Genepix 4000B (Molecular devices, USA) with the photomultiplier tube (PMT) settings at 440 and 310 at 635 and 532 nm respectively and saved as TIF files.
+Processed slides were scanned in a GenePix 4000B (Molecular devices, USA) with the photomultiplier tube (PMT) settings at 440 and 310 at 635 and 532 nm respectively and saved as TIF files.
 Images were processed in GenePix Pro software v6.0.1.27 (Axon Instruments) and saved as comma-delimited text files.
-Digital fluorescence units (DFUs) were calculated for each spot by subtracting local background from the median fluorescence value of the spot.
-One pad per slide contained all reagents with addition of PBS instead of serum for control purposes, these results were deducted from samples on the same slide to account for any protein autofluorescence and non-specific binding.
+Fluorescence values were calculated for each spot by subtracting local background from the median fluorescence value of the spot.
+One pad per slide contained all reagents with addition of PBS instead of sera for control purposes, these results were deducted from samples on the same slide to account for any protein autofluorescence and non-specific binding.
 Further analysis and data presentation were carried out using Microsoft Excel.
-Average florescent unit readings for each protein were compared between sEA and control groups using a conventional Z-test in Excel (Microsoft, USA).
+Average fluorescence values for each protein were compared between sEA and control groups using a conventional Z-test in Excel (Microsoft, USA).
+The Benjamini-Hochberg method was used to account for false discovery at a rate of .05.
+Benjamini-Hochberg corrected values were considered significant at P < .05.
+Linear regression (coefficient of determination) of IgE fluorescence values for all proteins (n=384) was used to establish the relationship between BALF and sera, reproducibility of results and varying mouse anti-horse IgE sources.
+Bronchoalveolar lavage fluid concentration techniques and concentrations were tested by one-way ANOVA.
+Tukey’s HSD test for multiple comparisons was run if significant differences were found (P < .05).

 3.0 Results

-3.1 Optimizing serum incubation conditions
+3.1 Optimizing sera incubation conditions

 3.1.1 BALF concentration techniques

-BALF concentration employing Amicon and PD10/lyophilizing methods were compared.
+BALF concentration employing Amicon and PD10/lyophilizing methods were compared using a BALF pool from six horses (n = 3 sEA and 3 control).
 Total IgE for each protein group was used to compare concentration methods (figure 1A), revealing no significant difference (p<0.05) between concentration techniques.
-The Amicon concentration method was used to evaluate optimal BALF concentration via total IgE fluorescence for each protein group, revealing that a plateau was reached at 40-fold concertation (figure 1B).
-Therefore, all subsequent concentrations concentrations were carried out via Amicon filtration to a 40-fold final concentration.
+The Amicon concentration method was used to evaluate optimal BALF concentration via total IgE fluorescence for each protein group, revealing that a plateau was reached at 40-fold concentration (figure 1B).
+Therefore, all subsequent BALF concentrations were carried out via Amicon filtration to a 40-fold final concentration.

 3.1.2 Incubation time

-Two conditions were tested for optimal serum incubation times using a serum pool; 3 h at 37oC as previously used for equine serum 22 and overnight (16 h) at 4oC which has previously been shown to be more sensitive in human studies 34.
-As shown in figure 2, the IgE profile between the two incubation times significantly correlated (R2 = 0.76), however, when the serum was incubated for 16 h at 4oC, it was more sensitive with 28.08% of proteins showing positive reactions, compared to the 4 h incubation, which showed 16.44% of proteins with positive reactions (data not shown).
+Two conditions were tested for optimal sera incubation times using a sera pool from six horses (n = 3 sEA and 3 control); 3 h at 37oC as previously used for equine sera 22 and overnight (16 h) at 4oC which has previously been shown to be more sensitive in human studies 34.
+As shown in figure 2, the IgE profile between the two incubation times significantly correlated (R2 = .76), however, when the sera was incubated for 16 h at 4oC, it was more sensitive with 28.08% of proteins showing positive reactions, compared to the 4 h incubation, which showed 16.44% of proteins with positive reactions (data not shown).
 Ergo, subsequent serological incubations were conducted overnight at 4°C to increase sensitivity.

-3.1.3 Comparison of specific IgE in BALF and serum
+3.1.3 Comparison of specific IgE in BALF and sera

-Bronchoalveolar lavage samples concentrated by Amicon (40-fold) were compared with serum from six horses (n = 3 sEA; n = 3 control) and correlation coefficients calculated for each separate protein group.
-Strong correlations were demonstrated between BALF and serum (table 1), ergo, all subsequent incubations were conducted with serum as it is far easier to obtain, is less invasive, more economical and stable to transport.
-Horse 5, a clinically healthy horse, showed poor BALF x serum correlations across all protein groups, which was thought to be a result of the horse recently changing to a different barn on the same yard, and therefore localized IgE production in the lung due to environmental allergen correlated poorly with serological IgE 23,35.
+Bronchoalveolar lavage samples concentrated by Amicon (40-fold) were compared with sera from six horses (n = 3 sEA; n = 3 control) and correlation coefficients calculated for each separate protein group.
+Strong correlations were demonstrated between BALF and sera (table 1), ergo, all subsequent incubations were conducted with sera as it is far easier to obtain, is less invasive, more economical and stable to transport.
+Horse 5, a clinically healthy horse, showed poor BALF / sera correlations across all protein groups, which was thought to be a result of the horse recently changing to a different barn on the same yard, and therefore localized IgE production in the lung due to environmental allergen correlated poorly with serological IgE 23,35.

 3.2 Reproducibility